AI Ethics

 2. Human Oversight

-AI is not a replacement for your own thinking.
-It can produce incorrect or fabricated content (known as hallucinations), so using AI responsibly means verifying its output.
+Whether in your studies or outside of them, AI is not a replacement for your own thinking.
+It can produce incorrect or fabricated content (known as "hallucinations") or misjudge your circumstances due to missing context.

 • Always review, fact-check, and evaluate AI outputs.